-All the prospective students are requested to view the college policies prior to enrolment.
+All the prospective students are requested to view the college policies prior to enrollment.
 Policies can be accessed on the website under policies, procedures, and forms located at the bottom of the home page under the heading Navigation.

 The course is designed to be delivered over 2 years requiring about 15 hours of contact study hours per week.
 Part time options are also available, allowing course completion within 4 years.

-There are two intakes per year namely January, July.
 Since AIHFE virtual classes are conducted in real time, students attend these interactive lectures and tutorials.
 Where possible virtual classes are scheduled in the afternoon or evening to accommodate many working mature age students.
 Virtual classroom sessions are also recorded and archived for future reference so that students can listen to the lectures as many times they want during the term and also if they miss a live class session.
 When virtual class rooms are not offered, students may enroll for online classes, where they are provided with all the lesson materials, recorded lectures and are assigned tutors to respond to questions.
 Supplementary live interactive tutorials will also be offered to support the students and to ensure that they meet the required knowledge and skills.

 There are 4 terms per year with term holidays in line with school holidays.
 Students who enrol in January will start with term one subjects, similarly students who enroll in July will start with term one subjects and proceed from there.
 If you need any assistance with your study plan, please contact one of our staff members.